D-Whipp/first-bootcamp-challenge/README.md

 What makes this project stand out - This project stands out because it looks like a perfectly functional website.
 It wasn't until I interacted with the links that I noticed something was up.

-If you want to view Horiseon follow this [Link view the deployed site](https://d-whipp.github.io/first-bootcamp-challenge/)
+If you want to view Horiseon follow this [link](https://d-whipp.github.io/first-bootcamp-challenge/)

 ## Installation